habtij/todoList/README.md

-# todoList
+# TodoList

-My TodoList Application, Learn this from theCodeHolic
+My TodoList Application, Learnt this from theCodeHolic